Note: the information presented below was prepared with the help of SRA’s professional wetland biologist, Suzanne Tomassi of The Watershed Company.

 What else did you do to avoid and minimize impacts, and what are you doing during construction to protect habitat?

-After selecting the building location, we made certain that all wetlands, whether regulated by Redmond or not, were completely avoided.
+After selecting the building location, SRA made certain that all wetlands, whether regulated by Redmond or not, were completely avoided.
 The building is designed with two stories to minimize the footprint and is placed as close to the road as possible to minimize buffer intrusion.
-Required fire safety features and utilities are to be placed within the existing road footprint and minimized to the greatest extent legally permissible.
+Required fire safety features and utilities were placed within the existing road footprint and minimized to the greatest extent legally permissible.
 All construction materials are inert and non-leaching.

-No wetlands are directly impacted by the construction, apart from the enhancement and reestablishment that will occur.
+No wetlands were directly impacted by the construction, apart from the enhancement and reestablishment that occurred.
 Wetlands were carefully delineated by a team of qualified professionals, and the delineation was reviewed and approved.
-Wetland boundaries were marked by a surveyor, and clearing limits are tightly protected with storm water protection features.
-An approved back-up plan is in place, just in case an unseasonal storm event provides more water than expected.
-As a further protection measure, no exposed earth will remain on the site – any bare ground will be covered to prevent sedimentation when not actively being worked on.
-No earth will be disturbed by clearing or construction during the rainy season, and the site will be visited regularly to make sure that all protective measures remain in place and functional.
-As well, a biologist and a building inspector will be on-site during site preparation, construction, and mitigation implementation to make sure that all work is properly conducted.
+Wetland boundaries were marked by a surveyor, and clearing limits were tightly protected with storm water protection features.
+An approved back-up plan was in place, just in case an unseasonal storm event provided more water than expected.
+In addition, a biologist and a building inspector was on-site during site preparation, construction, and mitigation implementation to make sure that all work was properly conducted.